DreamOfTheRedChamber/system-design-interviews/scenario_webcrawler/overview.md

 * Then it takes in total 20 * 12 * 500KB * 2*10^9 =

 ## Throughput
-* 2 * 10^9 / (30 * 24 * 60 * 60) = 800
+* 2 * 10^9 / (30 * 24 * 60 * 60) = 800 RPS

 # Scenarios
 # Functional requirements
+## Crawler scope
 * Crawl a specific website?
 Or entire internet for usage of a search engine

+## Supported protocol
+* What protocols we support: HTTP/HTTPS/FTP
+* Store HTML pages only?
+Or need other types of media such as images and videos.
+Need to store historical webpages or only the latest webpages?

+## Ajax page crawling
 * Want to crawl dynamic pages containing Ajax pages?
 Or static pages will be enough?
+* For content loaded by Ajax, you will not be able to see it when viewing the source page, but you will be able to see it by browser element inspector.
+As a result, crawler will need to have customized way to access these contents.
+  1. Manually mimic a request by copying relevant fields (cookie, user-agent, origin, etc.).
+     * Error prone and requires lots of expertise
+  2. Use selenium to click the load button and crawl pages

+## Auth manager
+* If the target website requires logging in, then customized accounts are needed for crawling.
+When there is a large number of content to be crawled, hundreds or thousands of accounts need to be managed because there will be rate limiting on a single account.
+* Design a cookie pool, typical problems include:
+  * When to detect that the pool size is not big enough?
+  * How to manage different types of cookie for different websites
+  * How to know cookie gets expired？
+  * Unified way for configuration

+## Verification code
 * Want to handle verification code?
-* Store HTML pages only?
-Or need other types of media such as images and videos.
-Need to store historical webpages or only the latest webpages?
-* What protocols we support: HTTP/HTTPS/FTP
+  * Optical character recognition mechanism
+  * How to handle sliding verification code

 # Non-functional requirements
 ## Efficiency